rvlvvr/rvlvvr-client/README.md

     npm start

+## Send Messages

+Once you start the client server, you will see the normal startup messages and then this line:

+    Server started: visit http://localhost:3000 in your browser

+When you see this you can open a browser to [http://localhost:3000](http://localhost:3000).

+There will be three columns: Search, Welcome, and Public Feed.
+* The search column will people you are tracking in your keychain including yourself.
+* The welcome column contains basic instructions and will turn into your chat window once you select a person to chat with.
+* The public feed column contains the visible public chat from the server.

+To chat in the public feed, select your own name from the first column and check the "make public?" box at the top of the second column.
+Any messages will then be visible on the public feed of the server.

+To chat directly with a person, you can select their name from the first column.
+If the "make public?" box is unchecked, the message will be sent privately to them.

 ## Final note

 Since this is in constant development, expect changes to happen on a daily basis. `git pull` often to keep up to date.